quaris628/EinsteinEditor/README.md

  -----

 What this can do:
- - Allow you to create small, weak, inefficient, and dumb bibites to fill your empty worlds
+ - Allow you to create and edit small, weak, inefficient, and dumb bibite brains
  - Crash, and/or break in a spectacular fashion (consider this a disclaimer)
  - Save/Load brain to/from a bibite file (somewhat buggy)
  - Show/Hide input and output neurons in the editing area